 Long story short – I’m good at what I do…and I enjoy it.
 I don’t promise miracles, but I promise that I’ll give it everything I have for you.
 If you’ve read this far, I’m guessing you’re ready to do the same for yourself.

 Outside of counseling…

-I enjoy spending time with my wife (who is an awesome Industrial Engineer), 4-year-old son (who is sweet and extremely energetic), and 11-year-old dog (who is sweet extremely low-energy).
+I enjoy spending time with my wife (who is an awesome Industrial Engineer), 5-year-old son (who is sweet and extremely energetic), and 12-year-old dog (who is sweet extremely low-energy, as you'll be able to see in the office).
 I love listening to music and performing, obstacle course racing, ultra endurance running, writing, and football.
 Growing up in Middle Tennessee, I’ve seen this area change a lot.
 I remember when Franklin was small and the Cool Springs Galleria Mall was in the middle of a field.
-It’s been great to see the area grow and become so diverse.
+It’s been great to see the area grow and become filled with people from all over the country (and world).
 I’m happy to still be here after so many years.